Suppressing Non-Semantic Noise in Masked Image Modeling Representations¶

 Loss & Training¶

-SOAP does not involve any training procedure.
-It is a purely inference-time post-processing method applicable to any pretrained MIM model.
-The only hyperparameter is the number of non-semantic principal components to remove, \(k\), which can be tuned based on validation set performance.
+SOAP involves no training process.
+It is a post-processing method applicable to any pretrained MIM model.
+The only hyperparameter is the number of non-semantic principal components to remove, \(k\), which can be determined via performance on a validation set.

 Key Experimental Results¶